 How to Request Fee Waivers

-PSAT/NMSQT Coordinators request fee waivers on the ordering website.
+PSAT/NMSQT coordinators request fee waivers on the test ordering site.

 Order early and estimate carefully.

 Schools are allocated a number of fee waivers based on the quantity used the previous year.
 If you need a higher number of fee waivers, click Request more fee waivers on the test ordering site and provide the percentage of 11th-graders in the National School Lunch Program (NSLP) and the reason for your request.